 The Unit aims to inculcate social welfare in students, and to provide service to society without bias.
 NSS volunteers work to ensure that everyone who is needy, gets help to enhance their standard of living and lead a life of dignity.
 In doing so, volunteers learn from people in villages how to lead a good life despite a scarcity of resources.
 It also provides help in natural and man-made disasters by providing food, clothing and first aid to the disaster’s victims.

 The basic unit of NSS normally comprises of 100 volunteers at school/ college level.
-Presently, there are two NSS units at IIPS which are led by teachers designated as 'Program Officers (PO)' Dr. Kapil Jain and Dr Sujata Parwani which play a pivotal role as an educator, organizer, coordinator, supervisor, administrator and public relations person for the NSS units.
+Presently, Dr. Yamini Karmarkar as Director, and Dr. Kapil Jain as Professor Incharge, NSS Program officer are playing a pivotal role as an educator, organizer, coordinator, supervisor, administrator, and public relations person for the NSS units.
 They are supported by all faculty and staff members.
 The team is obviously incomplete without the volunteers (students) of the Institute who make the events successful with their enthusiasm.

 At University Level, there is an NSS Cell and a designated Programme Coordinator (PC) Dr. Prakash Garhwal to coordinate the NSS activities in respect of all NSS units in the University and its affiliated colleges.